netgloo/benjamin/readme.md

 ### Installation

-Download Benjamin 1.0 from [here](https://github.com/netgloo/benjamin/archive/1.0.0.zip), extract it and rename the folder with your project name, e.g. `my-website`.
+[Download Benjamin 1.0](https://github.com/netgloo/benjamin/archive/1.0.0.zip), extract it and rename the folder with your project name, e.g. `my-website`.
 Then from inside the project's folder type:

 ``` bash
 $ composer install